 - Transferring ownership of valuable assets to friends, siblings, and parents

-At Law & Mediation Firm of Klueck & Hoppes, APC, we are here to protect your rights at every stage of your divorce proceedings.
+at Family Law San Diego, we are here to protect your rights at every stage of your divorce proceedings.
 We are familiar with the tactics that deceitful spouses will use to hide the assets you are entitled to.
 We can advise you throughout your divorce and ensure that you get a fair settlement.
 Let us put our skills to work for you today.